top of page

 Hypertension

 High blood pressure (hypertension) is a common condition in which the long-term force of the blood against your artery walls is high enough that it may eventually cause health problems, such as heart disease.
-Blood pressure is determined both by the amount of blood your heart pumps and the amount of resistance to blood flow in your arteries.
-The more blood your heart pumps and the narrower your arteries, the higher your blood pressure.
+Blood pressure is determined by the amount of blood your heart pumps and the resistance to blood flow in your arteries.
+The more blood your heart pumps and the narrow arteries, the higher your blood pressure.
 You can have hypertension for years without any symptoms.
-Even without symptoms, damage to blood vessels, and your heart continues and can be detected.
+Even without symptoms, damage to blood vessels and your heart continues and can be detected.
 Uncontrolled high blood pressure increases your risk of serious health problems, including heart attack and stroke.
-High blood pressure generally develops over many years, and it affects nearly everyone eventually.
+High blood pressure generally develops over many years, eventually affecting nearly everyone.
 Fortunately, high blood pressure can be easily detected.
 And once you know you have high blood pressure, you can work with your doctor to control it.

 Joint Pain

 Joint pain can be discomfort, pain, or inflammation arising from any part of a joint — including cartilage, bone, ligaments, tendons, or muscles.
-Most commonly, however, joint pain refers to arthritis or arthralgia, which is inflammation or pain from within the joint itself.
+Most commonly, however, joint pain refers to arthritis or arthralgia, inflammation or pain from within the joint.
 Joint pain can be mild, causing soreness only after certain activities, or it can be severe, making even limited movement, particularly bearing weight, extremely painful.

 Migraine Headaches